-City of Oakland California

-City of Oakland, California
+City Clerk and Clerk of the Council of the City of Oakland, California

-Exhibit A - Streets an d Roads Projects i Department/Project Total Bond Allocations Series B [F&19-21 approved by Council, Reso.
-87759] Social & Geographical Equity Improvements to Assets: Improvement of assets will extend the useful life of facilities/assets and increase program usability Energy consumption, resiliency, and mobility Treesport Property Citywide Street Resurfacing \$ 75,250,000 Paving projects are identified in Oakland's adopted 3-year paving plan, which was developed to devote 75% of the funding to local streets citywide that are in the worst condition while devoting the remaining 25% to keeping major arterial streets in their current good condition.
-Local streets were prioritized using a formula that considered street condition, obpulation density (use) and equity factors (HH income and race).
-The resulting plan provides paving in all areas of the througout Oakland.
-All of the funds for transportation directly address preservation of, or an improvement to these core capital assets.
-The majority of band proceeds proposed for maintenance, the proposed projects will decrease maintenance costs well into the future.
-In the case of payement resurfacing, operations and maintenanc (O&M) costs increase exponentially as povement quality decreases; this program will upgrade payement to a Energy consumption; investment in the City's stree infrastructure has a neutral to positive impact on overall energy consumption because it benefits not only autos, but also transit and bioyde transportation options.
-Most of the non-paving investments expicitly improve the safety and ease of the padestiran, bicycle and transit environment, and air to increase the mode share of transportation.
-Complete Streets Capital Program City, but concentrates activities in the districts with the worst streets and highest share of underserved populations.
-Curb Ramps and Sidewalk Repair programs are similarly prioritized and often are implemented alongside street repaying projects. transportation (75.25 million) will fund the 3 year Paving Plan.
-Funds will also repair the City's existing sidwalks and install ADA compliant ourb ramps.
+Exhibit A - Streets an d Roads Projects · · · · · · · · · · · · · · · · · · · Department/Project Total Bond Allocations Series B [F&19-21 approved by Council, Reso.
+87759] Social & Geographical Equity Improvements to Assets: Improvement of assets will extend the useful life of facilities/assets and increase program usability O&Mreduction or neutral Energy consumption, resiliency, and mobility Treesportstore Citywide Street Resurfacing \$ 75,250,000 Paving projects are identified in Oakland's adopted 3-year paving plan, which was developed to devote 75% of the funding to local streets citywide that are in the worst condition while devoting the remaining 25% to keeping major arterial streets in their current good condition.
+Local streets were prioritized using a formula that considered street condition, population density (use) and equity fautors (HH income and througout Oakland.
+All of the funds for transportation directly address preservation of, or an improvement to By addressing years of deferred maintenance, the proposed projects will decrease maintenance costs well into the future.
+In the case of pavement Energy consumption: Investment in the City's street infrastructure has a neutral to positive impact on overall energy consumption because it benefits not only autos, but also transit and bicycle transportation options.
+Most of the non-paving investments explicitly improve the safety and ease of the pedestiran, bicycle and transit environment, and aim to increase the mode share of transportation.
+Complete Streets Capital Program streets and highest share of underserved populations.
+Curb transportation (75.25 million) will fund the 3 year Paving Plan.
+Funds will also repair the City's existing sidwalks and instell ADA compliant ourb ramps.
 Bond "new" condition in which it is easier and less expensive to maintain in a state of good repair.
-As the City's overall pavement condition improves, a greater Resiliency: The maintenance and improvement of a multi-modal transportation network builds resilience.
-Curb Ramos Program ! , , , , , , , Safe Routes to Schools Projects are distributed citywide and prioritized based on equity factors including school locations and percent of students receiving free/reduced lunches.
-The Complete Streets Capital program funds complete streets funds will also leverage grant funded projects that improve existing streets; these projects increase safety for bicyclists, pedestrians and drivers by percentage of O&M budgets can be idevoted to system preservation enhancements (suich as crack sealing land skim coating) rather than to short Mobility: All proposed projects increase mobility options for Oaklanders.
-Pavement resurfacing improvements planned for all neighborhoodss enhance the mobility for all modes, not only autos, Neighborhood Traffic Safety/Safe Routes to Schools = improvements throughout the City; it primarily provides local match for grant funded projects, most of which also have high scores in the CIP prioritization process which indicate a high installation of crossing signals, signage, term solutions to catastrophic failures such as pothole patching.
-Similarly for sidwalks, curb ramps and streetscape but also the hipyclists and transit vehicles that use these roads, and pedestrians who use the sidewalks and curb ramps that are also improved.
-Other transportation investments such as Complete Stree Sidewalk Repair Program also identified several new projects for complete streets capits funding; these projects are all located in high equity need neighborhoods. improvements near up to eleven should result in lower O&M needs in the further defined and described in the !
+As the City's overall pavement condition improves, a greater alternatives to the single vehicle.
+Resiliency: The maintenance and improvement of a multi-modal transportation network builds resiliency into the system by promoting transportation options.
+Curb Ramps Program prioritized based on equity factors including school locations and percent of students receiving free/reduced lunches.
+The funds will also leverage grant funded projects that improve existing streets; these projects increase safety for bicyclists, pedestrians and drivers by percentage of O&M budgets can be devoted to system preservation enhancements (suich as crack sealing and skim coating) rather than to short Mobility: All proposed projects increase mobility options for Cattlanders.
+Paverment resurfacing improvements planned for all neighborhoodss enhance the mobility for all modes, not only autos.
+Neighborhood Traffic Safety/Safe Routes to Schools \$ 3,000,000 improvements throughout the City; it primarily provides local match for grant funded projects, most of which also have high scores in the CIP prioritization process which indicate a high Installation of crossing signals, signage, bike lanes, pedestrian crossing improvements, etc. Finally this program will singlement Safe Routes to Schools term solutions to catastrophic failures such as pothole patching.
+Similarly for sidwalks, curb ramps and streetscape but also the bioyolists and transit vehicles that use these roads, and pedestrians who use the sidewalks and curb ramps that are also improved.
+Other Sidewalk Repair Program \$ 2,000,000 also identified several new projects for complete streets capita improvements near up to eleven should result in lower O&M needs in the short-medium term. further defined and described in the I